 Bass across the continent will have varied diets too.
 Those in the north, used to colder waters, will probably be more used to small fish that thrive outside of warmer temperatures.
 Those in the south could be more prone to crayfish, worms, and insects.
 Especially given the longer summers.

-Fishing outside of the US, you’ll also find bass have similar diets in that they’ll generally eat whatever is native to the water.
+Fishing outside of the US, you’ll also find bass have similar diets in that they’ll generally eat anything that’s native to the water.
 This adaptability is one of the main reasons why bass stand up as one of the world’s most popular game fish.

 Selecting Lures Based on Feeding Habits